PatchLore/Promptedia/docs/supabase-consolidation.md

 # 🗄️ Supabase Consolidation Guide — Moving Multiple Projects Into One

-This doc explains how to migrate (and eventually consolidate) multiple Supabase projects into a single project/account — ideal for unifying Promptopedia, Soundswoop, Dreamify, etc.
+This doc explains how to migrate (and eventually consolidate) multiple Supabase projects into a single project/account — ideal for unifying On Point Prompt, Soundswoop, Dreamify, etc.

 ---